gurjindertoor/HRG-Starter-Project/README.md

 ## Project Overview

 The project is broken into phases, starting with the basics and gradually advancing as you explore and research.
 In Phase 1, you'll assemble a functional robot.
-Then, through research and experimentation, you'll decide how to enhance it with new features and components in later phases.
+Then, through research and experimentation in Phase 2, you'll decide how to enhance it with new features and components implemented in Phase 3!

 ## What You Will Learn:
 1. How to assemble components into a working system.